 Of particular interest to many people is the unique plant life.
 This includes local carnivorous plants, including Venus flytraps and pitcher plants.
+To see these plants up close and personal, I suggest you take a walk on the Flytrap Trail.
 The park is also home to three lime sink ponds, each of which has unique biology and plant life.

 Nearby Historical Sites

-If you want to venture to Kure Beach in Wilmington, stop by the historic Fort Fisher.
+If you want to venture to Kure Beach in Wilmington, stop by the historic Fort Fisher State Recreation Area.
 This fort of the former Confederacy is now a state recreational area.
 Here, visitors can enjoy the beautiful beach or explore the hiking trails through the nearby salt marsh.
 This area is now known for its wildlife offerings, including loggerhead sea turtles and rare birds like piping plovers.

 The local boardwalk offers a visitor center and places to fish.
-There are other activities available on nearby parts of Pleasure Island, including boating, paddling, and a state aquarium.
+There are other activities available on nearby parts of the Fort Fisher Historic Site, including boating, paddling, and a state aquarium.

 Things To Know Before Visiting